 Import from Bugzilla

-The new option to import data from Bugzilla lets you connect to a Bugzilla service and import projects, issues, issue history, comments, attachments, users, custom fields, tags, links, and work items from Bugzilla to YouTrack.
+The import from Bugzilla lets you import projects, issues, issue history, comments, attachments, users, custom fields, tags, links, and work items from a Bugzilla service to YouTrack.

-In essence, an import configuration is a graphic UI representation of an import script.
-A setup wizard navigates you through the import configuration process, which covers standard issue settings in Bugzilla.
-If your project has a custom set of fields for issues, you can use an option to directly edit a client import script in YouTrack itself.
+A setup wizard navigates you through the import configuration process.
+It prompts you to enter the connection settings and lets you map projects in YouTrack to projects in Bugzilla.
+If your Bugzilla project has a custom set of fields for issues, you can edit the import script in YouTrack directly.

 Before you import projects from Bugzilla to YouTrack, check the following requirements: